Arda-Computer/Arda/README.md

 ## Getting started

-Arda's backend is currently using a web browser made by [Vuplex](https://assetstore.unity.com/publishers/40309).
+Arda's backend is currently using a web browser made by [Vuplex](https://assetstore.unity.com/publishers/40309) which is in turn built ontop of GeckoView.
 This asset is paid, and required for Arda to work.
 It may be possible to strip out the web browser from Arda so it can run without this asset.

 1. Clone the repo
    ```sh
    git clone https://github.com/Arda-Computer/Arda
    ```
-2. Open Bonsai Desk using Unity 2021.4.25f1
+2. Open Arda using Unity 2021 LTS
    - Set the platform to Android in Unity Hub before you open the project for the first time so you do not have to import assets twice
 3. Add [3D WebView for Android with Gecko Engine (Web Browser)](https://assetstore.unity.com/packages/tools/gui/3d-webview-for-android-with-gecko-engine-web-browser-158778) to the project
 4. (optional) Add [3D WebView for Windows and macOS (Web Browser)](https://assetstore.unity.com/packages/tools/gui/3d-webview-for-windows-and-macos-web-browser-154144) to the project